-Trying to Define Megapixels?
+How to Define Megapixels

 Since the very first digital camera, this one term has been shrouded in mystery.
 It has been the defining feature on digital cameras for years and has been built up and hyped to no end.

 It makes sense why camera makers and retailers aren't falling over themselves to clearly define megapixels to consumers: a megapixel number makes it easy to compare two different cameras.
+The argument goes something like this:

-"Our camera has 10 megapixels while our competitor's only has 8.
+"Our camera has 20 megapixels while our competitor's only has 15.
 I'm sure you can tell which one is better."

 And - surprise, surprise - the more megapixels a camera has, the more it costs.
 Of course a salesperson is going to tell you that a camera with more megapixels is going to take better photos.